INIT-SGGW/HackArena2.0-MonoTanks-Rust/README.md

 if server is running on your local machine, you should use `host.docker.internal` as a host.

-So the command to run the client would be:
+So the command to run the bot would be:

 ```sh
 cargo run -- --host host.docker.internal --nickname TEAM_NAME